 - What am I afraid of?

 I hauled my big old butt right up off the couch, grabbed a piece of paper and started writing.
-And there in black and white was my life.
+And there in black and white was my life’s path.

 Instead of dealing in a negative mode I was suddenly propelled towards positive choices.
-I did know what I wanted to do with my life, who I wanted to be, what I wanted to have and what I wanted to give.
-Up until that moment I was either so bogged down with just getting by I had lost sight of the bigger picture.
+I knew what I wanted to do with my life, who I wanted to be, what I wanted to have and what I wanted to give.
+Up until that moment I was so bogged down with just getting by, I had lost sight of the bigger picture.

 I wrote for days bearing my soul and my life’s dreams.

 What was I afraid of?
-That was the only think I didn’t need to write down – I knew I was afraid of being a failure; of having all of these dreams and never accomplishing them.
+I knew right away.
+I was afraid of being a failure; of having all of those dreams and never accomplishing them.
 And then I had my second light bulb moment – how would I ever know if I could be a success, I didn’t try.

 “It is not the critic who counts: not the man who points out how the strong man stumbles or where the doer of deeds could have done better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood, who strives valiantly, who errs and comes up short again and again, because there is no effort without error or shortcoming, but who knows the great enthusiasms, the great devotions, who spends himself for a worthy cause; who, at the best, knows, in the end, the triumph of high achievement, and who, at the worst, if he fails, at least he fails while daring greatly, so that his place shall never be with those cold and timid souls who knew neither victory nor defeat.”

-I fail on a regular basis, but what I learn from each set back is monumental, and I wouldn’t have it any other way.
+I’ve failed on a regular basis, but what I’ve learn from each set back is monumental, and I wouldn’t have it any other way.
 Those failures have helped me to succeed.

-My goal list became my blue print and my map.
+That goal list became my blue print and my map.
 All I had to do now was to figure out how to make it so.
-That was the creative fun part.
+That has been the creative fun part.

 Knowing what I needed and seeing it on paper kick started me on the life’s journey.

-This plan of action worked for me, and maybe it’s because I am goal driven that it helped so much, I’m not sure whether it was timing, serendipitous, or a gift from heaven, but I clicked that day.
+This plan of action has worked for me.
+Maybe it’s because I’m goal driven, that it helped so much.
+I’m not sure whether it was timing, serendipitous, or a gift from heaven, but I clicked that day.

 I still have that paper I wrote my goal list on and I look at it once and awhile to make sure I am on the road that I want to be on.
 It’s a road less traveled but it’s my road and I’m owning it.